 Using D-Ring Extenders On A Jobsite

-At Malta Dynamics we hear different people’s opinions about D-Ring Extenders and if they should be used on a jobsite.
-We, at Malta Dynamics, do think that D-Ring Extenders can be used on jobsite if they are used properly.
+We often hear different opinions about D-Ring Extenders and whether they should be used on a job site.
+At Malta Dynamics, we think that D-Ring Extenders can be used on a job site if used properly.

 There are many different styles for D-Ring Extenders.
 D-Ring Extenders can be very useful, and we have many customers that like to have them.
-Often times, our customers will purchase a D-Ring Extender with each harness they purchase.
-You have a dual locking connector on one end that connects to your dorsal ring then you have the extension and you can then hook up your lifeline.
-If someone can’t reach up or can’t reach over depending on where they are tied off, it makes a very versatile piece of gear.
+Often, our customers will purchase a D-Ring Extender with each harness they are buying.
+You have a dual locking connector on one end that connects to your dorsal ring, then you have the extension, which you can then hook up your lifeline to.
+If someone can’t reach up or can’t reach over, depending on where they are tied off, it makes a very versatile piece of gear.

 Here at Malta Dynamics, we do not recommend that you use a D-Ring Extender with a leading-edge lifeline scenario.
 If you’re anchoring overhead, it’s perfectly fine to use and actually encouraged.
 When you are doing your fall clearance calculations, you’ll want to add the length of your D-Ring Extender to those calculations.